pmahdavi/reasoning-gym/GALLERY.md

 Some children are not doctors?
 (Answer Yes or No)
 Answer: Yes
-Metadata: {'premise1': 'All children are animals', 'premise2': 'Some animals are not doctors', 'conclusion': 'Some children are not doctors', 'is_valid': True, 'type': 'syllogism'}
+Metadata: {'source_dataset': 'syllogism', 'source_index': 1, 'premise1': 'All children are animals', 'premise2': 'Some animals are not doctors', 'conclusion': 'Some children are not doctors', 'is_valid': True, 'type': 'syllogism'}

 Example 3:
 Question: Consider these statements: